How to Start a Business

 Your company’s physical location is an important component that may impact your ability to hire workers, visibility to the surrounding community (including any traffic that may pass by your headquarters), and even what business permits you to need and tax implications for your operations.

-Choosing one location over another may award you local, state, and/or federal government incentives that could provide important strategic advantages over competitors.
+Choosing one location over another business location may award your local, state, and/or federal government incentives that could provide important strategic advantages over competitors.

 In addition to your physical location, any online operations that your business conducts will have “virtual locations” as well, such as your company’s website URL, any social media platforms that your company maintains, and any other digital registries that highlight your business.